wp-plugins/atcontent/readme.txt

 == Installation ==

-1. Install the plugin on your blog and activate it,
+1. Install the AtContent plugin on your blog and activate it,
-2. Connect AtContent plugin to AtContent to start using it - [Screenshot](http://bit.ly/LtC3hF),
+2. Connect the plugin to AtContent to start using it - [Screenshot](http://bit.ly/LtC3hF),
 3. You are done!

 == Frequently asked questions ==

 = Why wouldn't Google penalize my site for content duplication? =

-We repost your posts AtContent to give you backlinks and hosting failure backup.
-All reposts contain Google's "nofollow" tag for each link, and "rel=canonical" link to your site.
-While indexing reposted content, search engines will get your site up in their rankings, but not AtContent.
+At AtContent we use “nofollow” and “canonical” tags for all links in reposts.
+We avoid content duplication by using JavaScript technology and show search engines the original source of content.
+Thus, reposts don’t affect your SEO at all.

 == Screenshots ==